BearGuy/peterkins.dev/content/blog/wasm-qrscanner/index.md

 +++
 date = 2020-01-26
 title = "Building a Web QR Scanner with Snowpack and WebAssembly" description = "With the capabilities of the modern web, there are a bunch of applications that can be built that were traditionally only possible within native apps.
-Today, we're gonna build a basic QR Scanning app using novel web standards and practices, including ES Modules and WebAssembly."
+Today, we're going to build a basic QR Scanning app using novel web standards and practices, including ES Modules and WebAssembly."
 +++

 With the capabilities of the modern web, there are a bunch of applications that can be built that were traditionally only possible within native apps.
 Today, we're gonna build a basic QR Scanning app using novel web standards and practices, including ES Modules and WebAssembly.